-Is your landscape going to the dogs?
-Is your lawn grass riddled with urine spots?
-There is no reason why you can't be the owner of both a canine who goes outdoors and an attractive yard.
+There's no reason why you can't be the owner of both a canine and an attractive yard.
 But landscaping with dogs in mind does present challenges that may require some compromises.
 Be prepared to perform a balancing act between what the designer in you wants and what owning this kind of pet requires.

 Dogs and lawn grass do not mix well.
 For small areas, consider switching from a grassy expanse to hardscape, which consists of non-living landscaping materials such as bricks, concrete pavers, and stones.
-The advantages of hardscape go beyond solutions to landscaping with dogs, since hardscape offers a low-maintenance alternative to grass that obviates lawn care, which can be not only labor intensive, but also expensive.
+The advantages of hardscape go beyond solutions to landscaping with dogs, since hardscape offers a low-maintenance alternative to grass that obviates lawn care, which can be not only labor-intensive but also expensive.
 Stone and masonry are especially useful for pooch owners because they minimize the mess dogs make through digging, urination, and plain old wear and tear.

-But what if you reject the idea of incorporating hardscape, sticking stubbornly to your wish for a "green carpet" of grass?
-At the very least, consider switching to a different type of grass.
-Some grasses hold up better to foot traffic, paw traffic, and various other forms of abuse than others.
+If you prefer grass and reject the idea of incorporating hardscape, consider switching to a different type of grass.
+Some grasses hold up better to foot traffic, paw traffic, and various other forms of abuse.
 Among the warm-season grasses, Bermuda grass is among the toughest.
 If you need a cool-season grass for landscaping with dogs, try tall fescue grass.

-One way to keep dogs away from the delicate plants in your yard is by building fences around them, thereby excluding your canine companions.
+One way to keep dogs away from the delicate plants in your yard is by building fences around them.
 Fenced-in gardens have a charm all their own, enjoying something of a courtyard feel.
-Wooden picket fences can be especially attractive, as can wooden lattice fences (picture).
-Plant some perennial flowers behind a white picket fence, and you are well on your way to creating an English country garden that will supply you with endless delight.
+Wooden picket fences can be especially attractive, as can wooden lattice fences.
+Plant some perennial flowers behind a white picket fence, and you're well on your way to creating an English country garden that will supply you with endless delight.

 Alternatively, you could use fencing to create a designated area within which your dog is allowed to roam.

 Place wire cages around trees and shrubs to prevent dog urine from reaching their trunks and roots and damaging them.
-That way, dogs can go about their business and you can relax, secure in the knowledge that Max's urine won't be killing your favorite specimen.
+That way, dogs can go about their business, and you can relax knowing that your dog's urine won't be killing your favorite plants.
 Wire cages are fairly simple to build:

 - Buy a roll of chicken wire, tall enough that your dogs can't jump over it.

-- Drive 4 stakes into the ground around the tree or shrub, about 2 feet away from any foliage or bark.
+- Drive four stakes into the ground around the tree or shrub, about 2 feet away from any foliage or bark.
 Now measure the perimeter of the square area formed by the stakes.

 - Using that measurement, cut off a length of the wire.

-- Now run the length of wire from stake to stake, tying the wire to the stakes (e.g., with twist-ties).
+- Run the length of wire from stake to stake, tying the wire to the stakes with twine or zip-ties.

 If a fence surrounds your property, do not try to grow any plants in the area immediately adjacent to the fence.
-Dogs are territorial, and their favorite path in a fenced-in yard will be right along the fence.
-Unsightly "dog paths" are the result of this predictable behavior.
+Dogs are territorial, and their favorite walkway in a fenced-in yard will be right along the fence, resulting in unsightly "dog paths."

-Rather than fighting it, plan your yard around your dog's predictability.
-Install stone walkways over existing dog paths.
-Now everyone will be happy: the dog still has its path, and you get to have a better looking yard.
+Rather than fighting your dog's predictable tendency, you can choose to install stone walkways over existing dog paths.
+Now everyone will be happy: the dog still has its path, and you get to have a better-looking yard.
 Stone walkways exude charm and are a desirable addition to your landscaping regardless of dog problems.

-One option is to train your dogs so as to restrict their "toilet space" to a designated area.
-To facilitate clean-up, make sure that designated area has a surface of dirt or gravel.
+One option is to train your dog to restrict its toilet space to a designated area.
+To facilitate clean-up, make sure that the designated area has a surface of dirt or gravel.

 An expensive (but viable) option is to invest in an electric dog fence.
-In this case, rather than being installed along the whole perimeter of your property, it would be installed in such a way as to keep your mutt confined to a designated area within your yard -- removed from your precious lawn grass.
-The companies that sell these products send professionals to your yard not only to conduct the installation, but also to train your canine friends, so that they will quickly adjust to the confinement system.
+In this case, rather than putting it along the whole perimeter of your property, it would be installed in such a way as to keep your mutt confined to a designated area within your yard.
+The companies that sell these products send professionals to your home not only to conduct the installation but also to train your dog so that they will quickly adjust to the confinement system.

-If the plantings in your yard possess any significant degree of diversity, there's a good chance that you're growing poisonous plants -- without even knowing it.
+If the plantings in your yard possess any significant degree of diversity, there's a good chance that you're growing poisonous plants without even knowing it.
 You would be surprised at how many of the most common landscape plants and native volunteers contain at least some parts (leaves, berries, etc.) that are toxic.
-Personally, this does not worry me, as I rarely feel the temptation to nibble on my plants as I stroll through my yard.
-However, if you have dogs, cats, small children, or an uncontrollable appetite, it behooves you to learn more about poisonous plants.
+If you have dogs, cats, or small children, it behooves you to learn more about poisonous plants.